vidstack/player/apps/site/src/routes/docs/player/[...5]components/[...3_deep]ui/[...8]mute-button/_Docs.md

 ---
-description: This element is used to mute and unmute media.
+description: This component is used to mute and unmute media.
 ---

 ## Usage